 'uyvy' ( UYVY (YUV 4:2:2 packed) colormode )

 A render context name, used when output_texture is enabled.

 dstrect [4 ints]

 The portion of the output matrix used for decompressing media to the internal matrix (default = 0 0 (matrix width) (matrix height))

 The bounds of the rectangle are expressed in the form left top right bottom .
 All values are relative to the top-left corner of the viewing area of the output matrix.

-The duration of the movie.
+The duration of the movie in quicktime units.